shantanubhadoria/skydivinglogs/README.md

 # Angular on Firebase App Hosting

-This is an example [Angular](https://angular.dev/) project to demonstrate SSG, SSR, and deferrable views on [Firebase App Hosting](https://firebase.google.com/docs/app-hosting).
+This is an example [Angular](https://angular.dev/) project to demonstrate SSG for displaying skydiving logs, SSR, and deferrable views on [Firebase App Hosting](https://firebase.google.com/docs/app-hosting).

 ## Getting Started